MohammadShabazuddin/Netflix-Clone/README.md

 ## About This Project

 This project is a front-end clone of the popular streaming platform, Netflix.
-It aims to recreate the immersive and user-friendly interface of Netflix, allowing users to browse, search, and stream movies and TV shows seamlessly.
+It aims to recreate the immersive and user-friendly interface of Netflix.
 The project is built with a focus on intuitive design and smooth video playback, providing an enjoyable viewing experience.

 Whether you're a movie enthusiast or a developer looking to explore front-end design, this project offers a hands-on experience in building a modern web application.